-How to develop a training program?
-What does accreditation involve?
 How to monitor performance during accreditation?
 What does re-accreditation involve?

 What does the ISTI tell us about accreditation?

 The Sample Collection Authority shall establish a system for accrediting and reaccrediting Sample Collection Personnel.

 The Sample Collection Authority shall ensure that Sample Collection Personnel have completed the training program and are familiar with the requirements of this International Standard for Testing and Investigations (including, where Annex G.4.4.4 applies, in relation to the collection of Samples from Athletes who are of a different nationality than the Sample Collection Personnel) before granting accreditation.